 Did you understand what I told you?

-I can also say that in modern English the complexity of Present Perfect is simplified to the simplicity of Past Simple, what I want say is that many times you can just substitute Present Perfect with Past Simple or use both when it comes to recentness of action:
+I can also say that in modern English, the complexity of Present Perfect is simplified to the simplicity of Past Simple.
+What I want to say is that many times you can just substitute Present Perfect with Past Simple or use both when it comes to recentness of action: